 Individual instructors have their own policies on how your score affects your course grade.
 Instructors also set their own deadlines for passing the exam.

-For Summer 2020, the exams will be available on Laulima:
+For Spring 2021, the exams will be available on Laulima:

 Instructors may have earlier deadlines for passing the exam.
 Students are responsible for observing their instructor's deadline.